habanoz/nb_gpu_trainer/README.md

 Model code is copied from the haber-gpt repository.
 Training script is built up-on haber-gpt repository.

 - Trainer: Cuda targeted, Mixed-precision, flash-attention enabled model training.
 Expects dataset to be in a flat numpy array format.
+Gradient checkpointing is available.
 - HFBackedTrainer: A wrapper around the Trainer.
 It integrates with the huggingface hub to save and retrieve the model and optimizer state.
 - DDPTrainer: Enables local multi-GPU training.